TuxVinyards/qqX/README.md

 qqX goes beyond quickemu

-- A full menu system  offers lots more power and functions.
+- A full menu system  offers lots more power and functions,

+- Multiple display modes, utilities, optimizers and tools.

 - The easy [installation](#how-to-install) needs no additional software or dependencies.

-- Multiple display modes, utilities, optimizers and tools.

-- Works safely alongside other existing installations and fully compatible with the basic stop / go of [quickgui](https://github.com/quickemu-project/quickgui)
+- Works safely alongside other existing installations and fully compatible with the basic stop/go of [quickgui](https://github.com/quickemu-project/quickgui)

 ### Hybrid interface.
 Part text, part mouse